instructure/instructure-ui/packages/ui-img/src/Img/README.md

 ### Grayscale and blur filters

-Please note: these should only be used for presentational effects: Filters are not supported in Internet Explorer.
+Please note: these should only be used for presentational effects.

 ```js
 ---